Don’t let a giftless Christmas get you down. Take a look at these 6 things to do if you can’t afford Christmas gifts and see how they can help you.

 3. Help the less fortunate.

-You might feel like you are down in the dumps, but take this time to help others who truly have less than you.
+You might feel like you are down in the dumps, but take this time to help others who genuinely have less than you.
 Volunteer at a local food pantry or soup kitchen where help is always needed.
-This is an excellent way to give without spending a dime and realize how much you truly have.
+This is an excellent way to give without spending a dime and realize how much you honestly have.

 4. Have an honest talk with your children.